 How to Sewing Machine Work?
-There is a lot of sewing machine information out there, and most of it isn’t good!
+There is a lot of sewing machine information, and most of it isn’t good!
 It’s not hard to find bad advice, and we’ve had experiences where we’ve spent hours on the phone with the sewing machine manufacturer’s customer service department.
 We bring our experience working with sewing machine companies and academics to help you become a sewing machine guru.

 If you want to learn how to sew a machine work, you should get a sewing machine and get the hang of it.